Thomas-Walker-Lynch/DA2X/doc/context.md

 6. Among the first things that c3 does is that it copies `GeneralConvey·args.tableau`, which points to c1's tableau, into its own `ns##·Tableau.tableau_up`.
 This will mess up ..

+.. copy-down is much simpler to understand and probably to debug, so it is a better place to get started.